dreams897/pokered-GBC-Kanto-Enhanced/README.md

 * New animated Ditto sprite and Bulbasaur added to the Day Care!
 * The Day Care aims to be massively improved with new sprites, a PC in the corner, more accessable entrance, and will be added to the map/Fly
 * Tangela is now exclusive to the Safari Zone!
-* New trades have been added, list coming soon
+* New trades have been added, see list below!
 * Wild Pokémon areas aim to be a balance between Red, Blue and Yellow

 ### Roadmap: